A Rich Pageant of Chicanery

 Daley was elected Democratic Party chairman in 1953, and mayor two years later.
 This made him a unprecedented political supremo, since the jobs of mayor and party had always been allocated to two men.
 He was both a master of patronage and an efficient administrator who managed to put more people on the payroll and more money in the city treasury at same time.
 He was at his peak a national political power.
 Even Presidents courted him, and while he might not have won the White House for John Kennedy in 1960, he was happy to let others think he had.
 Saul Bellow wrote of him, “The manifest Mayor Daley was incoherent and sometimes vulgar.
 There was another Mayor Daley, who was infinitely knowledgeable and subtle.
 Both of these Daleys were real.
 The relations between the two of them must have been fascinating.”

-However, since then, his reputation has suffered, and his name is associated in the minds of younger Americans with segregation, street violence, and corruption.
+However, Da Mare's s reputation has suffered in retrospect, and his name is associated in the minds of younger Americans with segregation, street violence, and corruption.
 During Daley’s reign, the public schools declined and white Chicagoans fled to the suburbs by the hundreds of thousands.
 That things might have been worse without him is not a question that can be answered, but it is worth noting that other big U.S cities fared not as well as Chicago during the 1970s.

 Jane Byrne became the first woman to be elected Mayor of Chicago in 1979, an achievement that also made Chicago is the largest city in the United States served by a female mayor.
 Not much else about her one term in office was historic.
 Byrne ran as a reformer even though she’d spent her entire political life cosseted by the Daley Machine; in a contest between a known party stalwart and a woman whom few voters recognized as one, Byrne won in an upset.

-She made a few front-page gestures to consolidate her reputation as a progressive, but her heart wasn’t in it.
+She made a few front-page gestures to consolidate her reputation as a progressive.
 (She once said, “City employees will be hired and promoted because of their abilities—without outside interference”—outside of City Hall anyway.)
+Her heart wasn’t in it, however.
 She had been elected with the support of many disaffected African American voters, but her program to clean up Cabrini-Green was to move in for three weeks as a publicity stunt while filling three vacancies on the Chicago Housing Authority board with white hacks.

 Byrne owed her office to a combustible coalition that quickly fell apart, and, embattled and alone, she was never re-elected to major local office.
-Her other claim to fame is fact that she was challenged in the 1983 mayoral primary by the son of her old mentor, Richard M Daley, and by spltting the white vote the two allowed African American Harold Washington to win nomination as the Demoratic mayoral candidate.
+Her other claim to fame is fact that she was challenged in the 1983 mayoral primary by the son of her old mentor, Richard M. Daley, and by splitting the white vote the two allowed African American Harold Washington to win nomination as the Democratic mayoral candidate.
 It arguably was the most progressive thing she did as a politician.

-Whatever history’s verdict about him might be otherwise, Harold Washington will remain in the history books as Chicago’s first black mayor.
+Whatever history’s verdict about him might be otherwise, Harold Washington will remain in the history books as Chicago’s first African American mayor.
 He was born in Chicago in 1922, the son of Democrat precinct captain.
-Trained as a lawyer, and retaining ties to the Machine, he was awarded with a job in 1954 as assistant city prosecutor and later for the Illinois Industrial Commission.
+Trained as a lawyer, and retaining ties to the Machine, he was awarded with a job in 1954 as assistant city prosecutor and later with a post with the Illinois Industrial Commission.

 Electoral politics was next—six terms in the Illinois House of Representatives beginning in 1965, followed by three years across the statehouse in the Illinois Senate.
-He forged a record of the classic Hyde Park liberal, being especially strong on civil rights and civil liberties.
+He forged a record as a classic Hyde Park liberal, being especially strong on civil rights and civil liberties.

 It was race that led him to sever his ties to the Machine as the Daley regime shifted its base of support from black wards to white ethnics as African American pressed for more open housing and better schools.
 In the 1960s and ‘70s, police brutality was one of the issues on which Washington campaigned in his first try for the mayor’s chair after Daley’s death.
 Defeated, he ran for Congress and spent a term in Washington arguing the liberal case for social services in what had become an ideologically hostile capital.